Tails128/FumetteriaSafara/PATCH LIST.md

 ### 1.5 Endless Beta
 - Now firecrash are sent only if the message is not empty.
 They are also more compact
+- Transactions now use longs instead of strings, this is made mainly for sorting and date conversion

 ### 1.4 Endless Beta
 - Code cleanup